Errol Ranville

 Errol Ranville is a Canadian singer and guitarist.
-He is a founder of the Manito Ahbee (Ah-beh) Festival held in Winnipeg, Manitoba usually held annually (covid).
+He is a founder of the Manito Ahbee (Ah-beh) Festival held in Winnipeg, Manitoba held annually.
 He was a member of the country band Freebird.

 Career

-Ranville started a band C-Weed and the Weeds with his brothers Wally and Don when they were in high school.
+Ranville started a band called C-Weed and the Weeds with his brothers Wally and Don when they were in high school.
 The band was formed in 1984 and by 1986 had changed their name to C-Weed and released four albums.

 In 1987, Ranville left the band and started his own project, Free Bird.
 Both bands continued to perform the C-Weed repertoire in the Winnipeg area, along with some new material.

 In 2010, Ranville was injured in a serious car crash in which his wife Marcie & 4 others died.
 He was initially charged with careless driving, but later cleared of those charges.

 He was presented with a Lifetime Achievement Award at the Aboriginal Peoples Choice Music Awards in 2011.

 In 2017, a short film about Ranville's life was created by filmmaker Gary Zubeck.
 The film was shown at the Winnipeg Film Festival and aired on CBC Television.

+In 2021, Ranville published a memoir entitled Run as One: My Story, published by Great Plains Press.